iamguid/ngx-mf/README.md

 # ngx-mf
-`ngx-mf` is a small (100 lines of code) zero dependency set of TypeScript types for recursive infer angular `FormGroup`, `FormArray` or `FormControl` type from model type.
+`ngx-mf` is a small (100 lines of code) zero dependency set of TypeScript types for recursive infer angular `FormGroup`, `FormArray` or `FormControl` type from your model type.

 It doesn't increase your bundle size because it's just TypeScript types.

 ## Installation